 In the past, the financial industry has been reticent to adopt biometrics, largely due to concerns about the potentially catastrophic impact of a breach of their stores of biometric data.
 Their data breach concerns are absolutely legitimate; as of the end of December, 46% of financial institutions had suffered a data breach within the prior 24 months.

-In sum, biometric step-up authentication is proving to be a safe invaluable way to improve customer experience and security by confirming identities, preventing fraud, and meeting regulatory demands.
-I believe that in 2025, customers will flip the script on financial services providers, voicing their preference for biometric authentication protection with, “If you’re not doing biometrics for me, you’re not doing me right.”
+In sum, these biometric data safeguards are further in point of fact that step-up authentication is a safe and invaluable way to improve customer experience and security by confirming identities, preventing fraud, and meeting regulatory demands.
+In 2025, customers will voice to financial services providers their preference for biometric authentication protection with, “If you’re not doing biometrics for me, you’re not doing me right.”
 Which side will your institution be on – will you be protecting customers by stopping more check fraud at the front door?
 Let Mitek help.

 Learn more about how Mitek can help your business with biometric authentication